WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Power/index.md

 ### Battery Charging Circuit

-Supplying voltage via either the `USB` connector or `5V` rail is effectively the same, and will output `3.3V` on the `3V3` power rail, as well as enable the battery charging circuit, which will charge any standard `3.7V` LiPo/LiIon battery.
+Supplying voltage via either the `USB` connector or `5V` rail is effectively the same; it will output `3.3V` on the `3V3` power rail, and enable the battery charging circuit, which will charge any standard `3.7V` LiPo/LiIon battery.

 To use a battery, you can either hook it to the JST-PH battery connector, or wire it directly to the `VBAT` and `GND` pins on the header.
 Both [Adafruit](https://www.adafruit.com/category/916) and [SparkFun](https://www.sparkfun.com/categories/54) have a good selection of LiPo/LiIon batteries that will work.